Business Fraud Tips

 Difficult passwords are harder to guess

-We require our Business Online users to reset passwords every 90 days, helping reduce the opportunity for fraudsters to use your credentials that they may have guessed or picked up from keylogging viruses on your computer.
+We require our Lake City Bank Digital users to reset passwords every 90 days, helping reduce the opportunity for fraudsters to use your credentials that they may have guessed or picked up from keylogging viruses on your computer.

 - Make passwords difficult to guess by using a mixture of capital and lowercase letters, numbers and symbols.
 Don’t use real words longer than four letters.
 A small phrase (without spaces) is best—like !bAsik4Urx@mpl (read as “basic for your example”).
 You can use a phrase like this for a year or more easily, changing in January, April, June and September by using a number to correspond with the month—1 for January, 2 for February, etc.